ysubzero/AsciiVideoEncoder/README.md

 # Running the app

-Once you have placed it into a folder, run it in the command terminal with the following argument:
+Once you have placed it into a folder, run it in the command terminal with the following arguments:

 argv[0] =